Updated: 2021-03-17 by

 You may also be interested in:

 Where to go in Georgia to get health plans under the Affordable Care Act (Obamacare) and how to get help with the application process.

 Essential facts about the Affordable Care Act (ACA or Obamacare) in Georgia, including whether you must get health insurance, how much it will cost, and how you can save money.

-Six things Georgia sole proprietors and independent contractors should know about health insurance under the Affordable Care Act (Obamacare).
+What sole proprietors and independent contractors in Georgia should know about health insurance under the Affordable Care Act (Obamacare).